dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake.md

 | boot-args | Description |
 | :--- | :--- |
 | **-wegnoegpu** | Used for disabling all other GPUs than the integrated Intel iGPU, useful for those wanting to run newer versions of macOS where their dGPU isn't supported |
+| **-igfxnotelemetryload** | Prevents iGPU telemetry from loading. iGPU telemetry may cause a freeze during startup on certain laptops such as Chromebooks on macOS 10.15 and higher, see [here](https://github.com/acidanthera/WhateverGreen#intel-hd-graphics) for more information.

 * **csr-active-config**: `00000000`
   * Settings for 'System Integrity Protection' (SIP).
 It is generally recommended to change this with `csrutil` via the recovery partition.